WHAT IS PERMACULTURE?

-Three ethics: care for the earth, care for people, and fair share.
+Care for the earth, care for people, and fair share.
 They form the foundation for permaculture design and are also found in most traditional societies.

-"The beauty of the permaculture way of seeing the world is that you will begin to see many more principles of regenerative systems not just limited to these 13)
+"The beauty of the permaculture way of seeing the world is that you will begin to see many more principles of regenerative systems not just limited to these 13"

 Everything is connected – Abundance, health and happiness come not from things, but relationships.
 Money can’t buy me love!
 As designers, we look at connections in space and time.
 If we put things in the right place, do things in the right order and at the right time, we save work, money and energy.

 “To every thing, there is a season, and a time for every purpose under heaven.”
 We look at flows between things—flows of water, energy, nutrients, information.
 Every time we link things together, we create more abundance than when they are separated.

-- Nature moves in circles – Birth, growth, death and regeneration—everything in nature is part of a cycle.
+Nature moves in circles – Birth, growth, death and regeneration—everything in nature is part of a cycle.

-- Waste is food – one thing’s waste is another things’ resource.
+Waste is food – one thing’s waste is another things’ resource.
 So—produce no waste, re-use, recycle, and look for places where we can close loops—find a use for a former waste product.
 Pollution is an unused resource.
 To maintain the cycle, we must give back.
 If we use a resource, we must replenish it.

 Energy is abundant but not unlimited – Every day the sun shines down on the earth, showering us with energy.
 The sun’s energy gives us our solar budget—that extra that creates growth and abundance.
 But we must use it wisely.
 So—catch and store energy.
 Cycle energy and resources multiple times.
 Use renewable energy.

 Do more with less – Make the best use of nature’s abundance to reduce our consumptive behavior and dependence on non-renewable resources.
 “Let nature take its course”